Zocker1999NET/approx-config/README.md

 It redirects all entries cached by the approx server but does not change uncached repositories.

+## Repository clones

+The original repository will be stored on [GitHub](https://github.com/Zocker1999NET/approx-redirect).
+You can use the original reopsitory if you want to use GitHub.
+Also issues and pull requests will be collected there for convenience.

+This repository will be cloned to my own server.
+You can use the [clone](https://git.banananet.work/zocker/approx-redirect) instead of this repository if you want to avoid use GitHub.

 ## Features

 - Looks up cacheable repositories